JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

    See [Portlets]() for more information about each portlet phase.

-1. Declare the portlet filter a Component within the OSGi framework (`@Component`), and identify it as a `PortletFilter.class` service.
+1. Declare the portlet filter a Component within the OSGi framework using the `@Component` annotation, and identify it as a `PortletFilter.class` service.

    ```note::
       Portlet filters are `OSGi Declarative Service (DS) Component <https://enroute.osgi.org/FAQ/300-declarative-services.html>`_.
 Filters can also be applied to a portlet using a ``portlet.xml`` descriptor or a ``@PortletLifecycleFilter`` annotation.
 See Portlet 3.0 Specification for details.